We earn commissions from brands listed on this site, which influences how listings are presented.

 • Annual Revenue: Lenders assess a business’s annual revenue to ensure it generates sufficient income to repay the loan.
 Higher revenue increases the likelihood of loan approval and better terms.

-• Debt-to-Income Ratio: This ratio helps lenders understand the balance between the borrower’s income and its debt obligations.
-A lower debt-to-income ratio suggests better financial health and ability to repay the loan.
+• Debt-to-Income Ratio: This ratio helps lenders understand the balance between the borrower’s income and their debt obligations.
+A lower debt-to-income ratio suggests better financial health and the ability to repay the loan.

 • Collateral: Some loans require collateral, such as equipment, real estate, or other assets, to secure the loan.
 This reduces the lender’s risk and can improve the chances of loan approval.